 Emanuel Borris has lived in the converted home since February.
 Tenants… (Gary Friedman / Los Angeles…)

-Of particular concern is how Callaghan received an updated permit in November from the Department of Building and Safety allowing occupancy of the building.
-That permit, which department officials say cleared up a clerical error, was reissued despite repeated orders to correct violations issued in the preceding months by the Housing Department, which regulates multiple-unit apartment buildings.
+Adding to questions surrounding the case of 443 W. 49th St. is that the owner received an updated permit allowing occupancy in the building last month from the city's Department of Building and Safety.
+That permit, which department officials say cleared up a clerical error, was reissued despite repeated orders to correct violations discovered by the city's Housing Department, which regulates multiple-unit apartments.